navapbc/strata/README.md

 # Nava Platform

 Welcome to the Nava Platform!
-This is the home repository for Nava's Platform tools that empowers teams to accelerate their delivery through self-service tools and training.
+This is the home repository for Nava's Platform tools that empower teams to accelerate their delivery through self-service tools and training.

 ## Platform Templates